quassy/elementary-apps/README.md

 ### Screenshot

-Every app should have at least one, high-quality screenshot ([issue #2](https://github.com/quassy/elementary-apps/issues/2)).
+Every app should have at least one, high-quality screenshot ([issue #2](https://github.com/{{ site.footer-links.github }}/issues/2)).

 Guidelines:

  * Preferably show the app at work instead of just the welcome screen.
-For example a Video player should actually play a video when the screenshot is made.
+For example a video player should actually play a video when the screenshot is made.
  * Only capture the application window and cut off the picture right at the window border (shadows will be added by CSS), unless interaction with the desktop environment is a vital part of the app (for example Indicators).
  * Make the windows as big as necessary (should still look usable and beautiful), as small as possible.